labplus-cn/mpython-docs/docs/en/tutorials/advance/i2c.rst

 ---------------------------------------

-When using the control panel, you can use the :ref:`I2C类<machine.I2C>` function to interact with devices on the I2C bus.
+When using the mPython Board, you can use the :ref:`I2C class<machine.I2C>` function to interact with devices on the I2C bus.
 In most cases, you will act as an I2C “master” and can read and write data with other I2C devices.
 You can also act as an I2C “slave” or peripheral, they are assigned an address and can listen to and respond to requests from other I2C devices.